ehauckdo/AIWoof/README.md

 However, the AIWolf competition is run on a server, and each agent connects to this server via sockets.
 Therefore, as long as you can develop a program which can connect to a server via sockets and receive/submit strings, any programming language should be usable in this platform.
 However, the organizers need to be able to execute the code during competitions, therefore, only a few languages are officially supported.
 Python is one of them.

 The first Python implementation for AIWolf can be found at [Kei Harada's repository](https://github.com/k-harada/AIWolfPy).
-The current repository the same code with minor changes in code.
+The current repository has the same code with minor changes.

 ### Setting up a server